 Head over to ZwiftPower.com to see how you placed against fellow racers.
-Most races will show provisional results immediately after the event, with finalized results available a few hours later once the race organizer finalizes the event.
+Races will show provisional results immediately after the event, and these are usually the final results as well.

 Much could be written about race strategy, but here are a few important tips specific to Zwift racing:

-- Be ready for a fast start: the first few minutes of most Zwift races are tough, with riders pushing hard to break off weaker riders and establish a selection.
+- Expect a fast start: the first few minutes of most Zwift races are tough, with riders pushing hard to break off weaker riders and establish a selection.
 Be warmed up before the race, time your start so you’re pushing big watts when the clock hits 0, and be ready to dig deep to avoid being dropped right away from the faster groups.
 It should settle down after a minute or two.

 - Stay out of the wind: the draft effect in Zwift is strong, and you won’t come close to winning unless you take advantage of it for most of the race.
-Just like the real world, drafting lets you conserve energy so you’ve got something left in the tank when it’s time to break away.
+Just like the real world, drafting lets you conserve energy so you’ve got something left in the tank when you need it.
 Learn more here >

 - Know your course and plan your attacks: different races are different lengths on different routes.
 Get familiar with the route so you can properly pace yourself and attack your group at just the right times if you’ve still got legs.